 Designed by studio Gio' Forma and Timberland, RoBOTL will be a massive 6 meters-tall robot made of recycled plastic bottles and production scraps from the design industry.
 It takes its name from Rebotl, the new capsule collection by Timberland that re-uses plastic bottles to produce a fabric.

-At the RoBOTL recycling station visitors will have a chance to recycle their plastic bottle.
-And they'll also get vouchers for a free reusable bottle by 24Bottles.
+At the RoBOTL recycling station, visitors will have a chance to recycle their plastic bottle.
+And they'll also get vouchers for a free reusable bottle by 24Bottles (opened in a new window/tab).

 Where: Piazza XXV Aprile